-Based on the frequency chosen by our shareholders at the 2021 Annual Meeting of Shareholders, the non-binding advisory vote on the compensation of our named executive officers will occur on an annual basis.
+The non-binding advisory vote on the compensation of our named executive officers will occur on an annual basis.

 RECOMMENDATION OF THE BOARD OF DIRECTORS

 The Board recommends that you vote "FOR" the advisory resolution approving the compensation of our named executive officers.